comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 *line to = >>

 ### Developing Help files
-We wil be using man pages to create a help file, almost all UNIX like oses comes preinstalled with man pages.
+We will be using man pages to create a help file, almost all UNIX like oses comes preinstalled with man pages.
 It is a document processing system developed by AT&T for the Unix operating system.
 ```.sh
 .TH man 6 "29 Oct 2019" "1.0" "create man page"
 .SH NAME